Get the fastest Texas LLC formation online with worry-free services and support to start your business

 When starting an LLC in Texas, the most important form of all is the Certificate of Formation.
 This document provides the Secretary of State with crucial information related to your business, including your business’s members, registered agent, and general purpose.
 Once this form is processed and approved, your LLC is formed officially.
 If you use one of our business formation plans, we can handle this entire step for you.

-You can file your Certificate of Formation online through the SOSDirect website, or submit the associated form (Form 205) by mail.
+The Certificate of Formation can be filed online through the Texas SOSDirect website or by submitting the associated form (Form 205) by mail.
 There’s an associated filing fee, plus an extra fee if you choose expedited processing (see more on these fees in the sections on costs below).

 For those who choose to mail their Certificate of Formation, you can send it to: